Altez

 Altez, is one of the tallest skyscrapers in Singapore and tied for the tallest residential building with Skysuites @ Anson.
-The building sits at the city centre of Tanjong Pagar.
+The building sits at the city centre of Tanjong Pagar, Downtown Core.

 Background

 The building was completed in 2014.
 The structure is primarily made from poured concrete and steel.
 It is 250 m (820 ft) tall and is 3,036 m2 (32,681 sq ft).
 Altez is tied for the 7th tallest building in Singapore.